haxetink/tink_http/basics/client.md

 # Client

+> Note: if you are looking for a simple-to-use API, please check out the [fetch API](basics/fetch.md)

 A client allows you to make HTTP requests to a server.
 In other words it turns outgoing requests into incoming responses.

 It is defined like so: